 = -$10,000 (Foreign Currency loss)

 Gains and losses that the seller expects to earn while the invoice gets a settlement are unrealized, but the customer fails to pay the invoice after the accounting period’s closure.
-The gains and losses get calculated by the seller that would get sustained when the customer pays the invoice by the accounting period’s end.
+The gains and losses calculated by the seller would be sustained when the customer pays the invoice by the end of the accounting period.

-Let’s suppose when the seller sends invoices worth 1,000 EUR, the total invoice’s valuation will remain at 1,100 USD as in the date of the invoice.
-If the customer doesn’t pay invoices as of the accounting period’s last day, the invoice gets valued at $1,000 at that time.
+Suppose the seller sends invoices worth 1,000 EUR; the total invoice’s valuation will remain at 1,100 USD as of the invoice date.
+If the customer doesn’t pay invoices as of the accounting period’s last day, the invoice is valued at $1,000.

-Upon preparing financial statements for the accounting period, the whole transaction gets recorded as a $100 unrealized loss at actual payment was to be actually received.
-The losses or gains that were unrealized get recorded in the balance sheet in the owner’s equity section.
+Upon preparing financial statements for the accounting period, the whole transaction gets recorded as a $100 unrealized loss when the payment is to be received.
+The unrealized losses or gains are recorded in the balance sheet in the owner’s equity section.

 Foreign exchange gain loss accounting entry

 Foreign exchange gain loss accounting entry can be created when the account is a liability or equity account.
 In that case, an unrealized gain or unrealized loss report represents a currency gain for liability or equity account.
-In the next step, credit the unrealized currency gain account (or unrealized currency Gain ) and enter an equal debit amount for the exchange account associated with the liability or equity account.
+In the next step, credit the unrealized currency gain account (or unrealized currency Gain ) and enter an equal debit amount for the exchange-associated liability or equity account.

 How to audit foreign exchange gain?